 With a long history and roots in ancient Greece, makaria were oval-shaped cookies (bread-like) served during funerals.
 The addition of honey, in the Byzantine Era, made them more festive, and nowadays are the absolute Christmas blessing!

 In some regions of Greece, melomakarona have the name finikia.
-While we typically bake melomakarona, many recipes of finikia suggest to deep-fry them.
+While we typically bake melomakarona, many recipes of finikia suggest deep-frying them.

 Oil: Mild olive oil provides the best flavor, but if you find olive oil too intense, you can replace half or the whole amount of it with another vegetable oil (sunflower, corn, or sesame oil).
 While olive oil adds extra flavor to melomakarona, vegetable oils make them more crunchy (when baked) and fluffier when soaked in syrup.